What is edge computing?

-Edge computing harnesses the growing in-device computing capability to provide deep insights and predictive analysis in near-real time.
+Edge computing harnesses growing in-device computing capability to provide deep insights and predictive analysis in near-real time.
 This increased analytics capability in edge devices can power innovation to improve quality and enhance value.
 It also raises important strategic questions: How do you manage the deployment of workloads that perform these types of actions in the presence of increased compute capacity?
 How can you use the embedded intelligence in devices to influence operational processes for your employees, your customers and your business more responsively?
 In order to extract the most value from all those devices, significant volumes of computation must move to the edge.

 But this process is not without its challenges.
 An effective edge computing model should address network security risks, management complexities, and the limitations of latency and bandwidth.
 A viable model should help you:

-Reduce unnecessary administrators, save the associated costs, and deploy software where and when it’s needed.
+Reduce unnecessary administrators, save the associated costs and deploy software where and when it’s needed.

-Leverage an edge computing solution that nurtures the ability to innovate and that can handle the diversity of equipment and devices in today’s marketplace.
+Leverage an edge computing solution that nurtures the ability to innovate and can handle the diversity of equipment and devices in today’s marketplace.